Uniswap/smart-order-router/README.md

 - Populate `test/integ/routers/alpha-router/alpha-router.integration.test.ts` and `src/providers/v2/static-subgraph-provider.ts`
 - Populate `src/routers/alpha-router/*`
 - Add a log to `/CHANGELOG.md`
+- Add a test command for the new chain to this README above, and ensure that it runs successfully.
+You may need to add some liquidity first, which can be done via Interface's LP page through a vercel link or local build.
 - Run `npm run integ-test` successfully

 # Troubleshooting